schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 />
 ```

-Using the `object` element you could embded a Flash application and pass some parameters to the application using the `params` element.
+Using the `object` element you could embed a Flash application and pass some parameters to the application using the `param` element.

 ```html
 <object data="app.swf" type="application/x-shockwave-flash">